jothoudt/weekendreactgallery/README.md

 [x] create an Axios put call to update likes on the click of the like button [x] create a database and database.sql
 [x] create a table and add images
+[x] add a form component so user can add photo
+[x] create an Axios Post Call

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).